LinjingZhang/XMC-for-Arduino/Analog-Functions-and-Additions.md

 * uint16_t getAnalogReadMaximum( ) - range 255 to 4095
 * uint16_t getAnalogWriteMaximum( ) - range 255 to 65535

+This function enables the analog amplifiers at the ADC inputs with adjustible gain (for XMC1000 series)
+* uint32_t analogRead_variableGain( uint8_t channel, uint8_t gain_value ) \
+    The gain factor values can be found [here.](#analog-amplifiers-at-the-adc-inputs-with-adjustible-gain)

 ## Default Values
 Read resolution default is 10 bits (0 to 1023)